PowerBankExpert.com is reader-supported. If you purchase products via the links on our site, we might earn affiliate commissions.

 Can power banks harm your phone battery?

-In the perfect world, we would always have an outlet nearby so that we could charge our phones.
+In a perfect world, we would always have an outlet nearby so that we could charge our cell phones.
 However, that is not always the case.
 In these circumstances, a power bank should prove to be quite helpful to keep you charged.

 How to dispose of cell phone batteries?

 When you are dealing with an old cell phone battery, you are probably thinking of just one solution to dispose of it – and that is throwing it in the trash bin.
-However, that is not a very good idea for a simple reason: a lithium-ion battery is like a bomb just waiting to explode.
+However, that is not a very good idea for a simple reason: lithium-ion batteries can deteriorate, swell and even explode, due to unintentional punctures, exposure to extreme temperatures, or manufacturing defects.

-A rechargeable lithium-ion battery, for instance, should always be recycled.
+When rechargeable lithium-ion batteries work no more, they should always be recycled.
 This way, it can be refurbished – and reused once it has been brought back to power.
 There are countless places where you can drop off your battery – and it’s much better than throwing it in the trash bin.
 Plus, if it is a good program, you might even get something in return for those batteries.

 Some batteries may be refurbished by the recycling companies for reuse – provided they are still in a relatively good state.
 Other batteries, may be recycled into different other products, such as pots and pans, silverware, steel, or even golf clubs.

-However, this will depend on the magnet.
-Indeed, in theory, magnets do have a certain effect on batteries – and a large magnet may certainly be able to damage your battery in the long run.
-The truth is that the majority of our household appliances do not have magnets large enough to actually cause any damage.
+However, very powerful magnets can indeed interfere with a phone’s battery.
+Indeed, a large magnet may certainly be able to damage your battery’s thermal protection.
+But the majority of our household appliances do not have magnets large enough to actually cause any damage.

 Our hard drives, for instance, have magnets.
 Most electronics have magnets, to gain functionality.
 Even mobile phone speakers have magnets – as well as the average cell phone case.
 A magnet of such a small capacity is unlikely to cause any damage to your battery – which is why you should not worry.